Corruption in Brazil: Opposition

 Anti-corruption sentiment in Brazil is a common subject in politics, media, art and activism.
 During the democratic period in the country, the press could report corruption cases and the opposition against the corruption was adopted by virtually all Brazilians.
 A study found that corruption was seen as the country's biggest problem.

 In politics

-During the Fourth Brazilian Republic, Adhemar de Barros was appointed by the president Getúlio Vargas as governor of São Paulo.
+During the Fourth Brazilian Republic, Adhemar de Barros was appointed by President Getúlio Vargas as governor of São Paulo.
 Ademar was accused of unjust enrichment and fired by Vargas, but was elected as governor of São Paulo by direct vote.
-The motto "He steals, but he also works" ("Rouba, mas faz") was first attributed to Ademar, suggesting that a politician that builds a good government can be elected despite his electoral crimes.
+The motto "He steals, but he gets things done" ("Rouba, mas faz") was first attributed to Ademar, suggesting that a politician that builds a good government can be elected despite his electoral crimes.

-Various politicians opposed Adhemar and the corruption in the country; Jânio Quadros beat Adhemar in gubernatorial elections and was elected president, by accusing Juscelino Kubitscheck of taking advantage of the construction of Brasilia, to make a government characterized by embezzlement.
+Various politicians opposed Adhemar and the corruption in the country; Jânio Quadros beat Adhemar in gubernatorial elections and was elected president, by accusing Juscelino Kubitschek of taking advantage of the construction of Brasília, to make a government characterized by embezzlement.

 Other politicians, like Levy Fidelix, inspired by Jânio, also made anti-corruption speeches in their electoral campaign.
 The theme was platformed in various electoral debates.